VarboxInternational/docs/draft-records.md

 <a name="query-scope"></a>
 ## Query Scopes

-When querying a model that is draftable, the drafted model records will be `automatically excluded` from all query results.
+When querying a model that is draftable, the drafted model records will be automatically excluded from all query results.
 This is because the `IsDraftable` trait applies a global query scope on your models.

 <a name="include-drafted-models"></a>
 #### Include Drafted Models

 As noted above, drafted model records will automatically be excluded from query results.
-However, you may force drafted model records to appear in a result set using the `withDrafts()` method on the query.
+However, you may force drafted model records to appear in a result set using the `withDrafts()` query scope.

 ```php
 $allRecords = YourModel::withDrafts()->get();